mattiasflodin/reckless/doc/performance.md

 The two asynchronous libraries predictably perform much better than the synchronous ones, since they do not have to wait for the I/O calls.
 They also have a more stable execution time.
-If we zoom in on the asynchronous libraries we also get a better idea of the measurement overhead.
+If we zoom in on the asynchronous libraries we get a better idea of the measurement overhead.

 ![Periodic calls performance chart for asynchronous libraries](images/performance_periodic_calls_asynchronous.png)